 We collect Internet traces by sending 16-byte ICMP echo packets from 57 hosts on PlanetLab to 55 popular Web sites, selected from the 100 popular websites listed at [1].
 We run zing and tcpdump concurrently on each PlanetLab host.
 To capture bursty loss behavior, zing is modified to generate ICMP echo packets with an inter-packet arrival of 2 ms. Tcpdump is used to captured ICMP echo-reply packets.
 In order to avoid PlanetLab hosts to drop packets when the probing traffic are too bursty.
 We introduce 1 second idle time every 1 second bursty traffic.
 Each measurement experiment lasts at least 800 seconds.
-In our measurement, 78.5% of paths have loss rates below 2%.
+Figure 6 shows the CDF of raw loss rates.
+About 78.5% of paths have loss rates below 2%.
 The mean loss rates of these paths is 0.0175.

 Each trace is divided into 20 intervals, so each interval is a 40-second trace.
 We apply different traffic allocation schemes on each 40-second interval.
 For all the evaluation, we use FEC group size of 40 packets (including data and redundancy packets), and adapt traffic allocation every interval.
 Two kinds of evaluation results are shown.
-One is oracle result in which we assume current network path performance is known and there is no prediction errors.
-The other one is prediction result in which current network path performance is predicted from previous intervals.
+One is oracle result in which we assume current network path performance can be known from Oracle and there is no prediction errors.
+The other one is prediction result in which current network path performance is predicted from previous intevals.
 Table II shows probabilities of SmartTunnel to achieve loss free reliability.
-When there is no prediction error, SmartTunnel can achieve loss free reliability with probability up to 0.9991 if it uses 6 paths.
-It can also achieve loss free reliability with probability 0.94 even with only 2 paths.
-If we consider prediction errors, SmartTunnel can also achieve loss free reliability with probability from 0.85 to 0.93.
+When there is no prediction error, SmartTunnel can achieve loss free with probability up to 0.9991 if it uses 6 paths.
+It can also achieve around loss free with probability 0.94 even with only 2 paths.
+If we consider prediction errors, SmartTunnel can also achieve loss free with probability from 0.85 to 0.93.

 2Path 3Path 4Path 6Path

 Oracle 0.94 0.9852 0.996 0.9991

 Prediction 0.85 0.88 0.91 0.9267

 TABLE II